PhoenixTagal/op1-to-ableton/README.md

   <img src="https://github.com/PhoenixTagal/op1-to-ableton/blob/main/test/unsupported_file_master.png"/>
 </p>

 You'll notice intense clipping that essentially breaks ableton.
-Faders will not work when trying to manipulate 32-bit wav PCM file in Ableton.
+Faders will not work when trying to manipulate 32-bit wav PCM files in Ableton.
 This is most likely attributed to the larger noise floor of a 32-bit wav PCM file.

 **32-bit float wav file in Ableton:**